 DISTANCE LEARNING - AUTUMN 1

-Create a fact file about an endangered animal
+Research and create a fact file about one of these endangered species

 Use your Mathletics login to practice the four basic maths operations of addition, subtraction, division and multiplication